The Fermionic Axion Interferometer: Axions and Spins

 where $\gamma$ is the fermion gyromagnetic ratio.
 This equation displays a Larmor precession with an additional axion-induced spin precession \cite{PhysRevD.30.130,PhysRevD.92.105025,PhysRevD.103.116021}, which is the core observable of the present work.
 Taking the non-relativistic limit of Eq.\,(\ref{eq:b_eff}), and treating the axion as a classical field are justified by $\beta_i \ll 1$ and by the large axion occupation number $n_a = \varrho_\mathrm{dm}/m_a$ \cite{BARBIERI2017135,PhysRevLett.124.171801}, respectively.
 An Earth-based laboratory is immersed in the dark matter halo of the Milky Way, whose estimated density is $\varrho_\mathrm{dm}=0.4\,\mathrm{GeV/cm^3}$, and travels through it at a speed $\beta\simeq10^{-3}$.
 The resulting axion effective field is

 centered at the frequency corresponding to the axion mass, and with a quality factor which is approximately $Q_a \simeq \beta^{-2} \simeq 10^6$ \cite{RevModPhys.93.015004,BARBIERI2017135}.

-The detection of an axion precession can be understood in a general experimental scheme which can be realised at different energy scales---i.e. axion masses---and therefore with different physical systems and technologies, outlined in Table \ref{tab:fermionic_interferometers}.
+The detection of an axion precession can be understood in a general experimental scheme which can be realized at different energy scales---i.e. axion masses---and therefore with different physical systems and technologies, outlined in Table \ref{tab:fermionic_interferometers}.
 Let's first discuss the experimental scheme, outlined in Fig.\,\ref{fig:general_scheme}.
 The spin resonance under consideration is phase-modulated by the dark matter axion field gradient which, being dependent on $\beta_i$, is a directional effect.
 This suggests that two spin resonances with static magnetic fields oriented perpendicularly to each other can be used as the two arms of an interferometer.
 The east arm---(E)---is parallel to the axion field gradient and carries the dark matter signal, while the north arm---(N)---acts as a reference.
 In the east arm $B^\mathrm{(E)}_i = (B_0,0,0)$ and $b_i = (b_a,0,0)$, so Eq.\,(\ref{eq:b_eff_dynamics}) describes a spin resonance whose resonant frequency $\omega_0 = \gamma B_0$ is periodically modulated by an axionic field with amplitude $b_a$ and frequency $\omega_a$.
 The north arm has $B^\mathrm{(N)}_i = (0, B_0, 0)$, giving the same resonance frequency and no axionic modulation.
 One can therefore imagine to shine the same light beam to both the resonances, and then let the outputs interfere with themselves, providing an interferometric readout of a dark matter axion signal.

 This scheme is analogous to the one of gravitational wave observatories, where the Fabry-Pérot cavities are substituted by the spin resonances, as shown in Fig.\,\ref{fig:general_scheme}.
-Although existing proposals use interferometric techniques to search for axions \cite{PhysRevD.98.035021,PhysRevLett.121.161301,PhysRevD.100.023548,PhysRevD.101.095034}, the present one differs from them in both detection principle and practical realisation.
+When a photon interacts with a resonant system, a cavity or a spin-resonance, the optical path of the photon is increased by its lifetime in the resonance, related to the number of reflections on the cavity walls or to the coherence time of the spin, in turn increasing the effect of gravitational waves or of the axion field.
+Although existing proposals use interferometric techniques to search for axions \cite{PhysRevD.98.035021,PhysRevLett.121.161301,PhysRevD.100.023548,PhysRevD.101.095034}, the present one differs from them in both detection principle and practical realization.
 As is detailed in the following, the advantages of this approach are that it leverages the considerable experimental assets of interferometry, it is broadband in the axion mass parameter space, and it can be engineered at different energy scales.